 How many times have I heard “Americans are so cold!”?
 Each time, I object.
 Not all Americans are cold.
 I don’t mind hugging and kissing — after all, I come from an Italian-American family.
 We’re very touchy-feely.

 Or so I thought.

-At some point in the past year, I turned into that icy cold America who nods and waves from a safe distance instead of being within kissing range any time I walk into the gym.
+At some point in the past year, I turned into that icy cold American who nods and waves from a safe distance instead of being within kissing range any time I walk into the gym.
 In equal measure, my facial expressions have begun to give me away each time someone touches my arm for emphasis when talking with me.
 I now keep my arms folded and my foot primed to step back another meter at any given point in time.